 Other contact options including phone and fax are shown to the right.

 An initial consultation with an attorney is the foundation of your case.
-This is when the attorney discovers key facts about you and your circumstances, conducts screening and legal analysis to determine what benefits or relief may be available, makes key decisions about benefit eligibility, potential paths of action, and optimal case strategy, and defines choices you will have to make.
+This is when the attorney learns key facts about you and your circumstances, conducts screening and legal analysis to determine what benefits or relief may be available to you, makes key decisions about benefit eligibility, potential paths of action, and optimal case strategy, and defines the choices you will be able to make.